insberr/argument-parser/README.md

-> *Discord command argument parser*
+> *argument parser*
-> *Working progress*
+> **Status**: Working progress

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/djs-tools/argument-parser.svg?logo=lgtm&logoWidth=18&style=flat-square)](https://lgtm.com/projects/g/djs-tools/argument-parser/alerts/)
 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/djs-tools/argument-parser.svg?logo=lgtm&logoWidth=18&style=flat-square)](https://lgtm.com/projects/g/djs-tools/argument-parser/context:javascript)

 # argument-parser
 Discord bot command argument parser since none exist.
+This project may become useless for Discord bots since the new slash commands feature.

-This was originally made for discord bots, however it could be used for anything.
+This was originally made for Discord bots, however it could be used for anything.
 The basic concept is as follows:
 - Input JSON for the format you expect to be inputted along with the input
 - Get an output of the input parsed in the way specified by the JSON

-I plan to make this work for [Hiven](https://hiven.io) bots too.

 [Documentation]() (Not created yet [Looking for help on this])

-Requires Nodejs version 14.13.1 or higher
+Requires Nodejs version `14.15.3` or higher

 ## Parser Example